Google is one of the most hypocritical large businesses around.

-But it’s all a bit crappy.
+But it’s all woefully weak.

-Often it’s not possible to identify the company (e.g. someone clicks from a mobile device, or from at home, or they’re not set up so they can be identifiable as a company) but the point is that it’s possible to see the page by page movements of every visitor who came in via Google Adwords.
+Often it’s not possible to identify the company (e.g. someone clicks from a mobile device, or from at home, or they’re not set up so they can be identifiable as a company) but the point is that it’s possible to see the page by page movements of every visitor who came in via Google Ads.

-And if a small business like us can offer it as part of the system functionality, then Google could do the same.
+If a small business like us can offer it as part of the system functionality, then Google could do the same.

 Why don’t they do it (even keeping the visitor organisations unidentifiable if they wanted to)?

-We believe it’s because they don’t want Adwords customers being able to see too much detail about what happened with their clicks.
+We believe it’s because they don’t want Google Ads customers being able to see too much detail about what happened with their clicks.
 If advertisers have more visibility then they will better-understand how poorly websites may be performing, make things better, and so gain more from the paid clicks they get.

-The relationship is then fair.
-The business gains more from analysing paths from the Adwords clicks (and making beneficial changes), and Google gets paid for being the platform that brought the clicks in.
+Google gets paid for being the platform that brought the clicks in.

 Yes, we believe it is reasonable.
 But you’ll never see Google allow you to get that level of detail.

-Please do join the dialogue via the comments below.
+Please do post in the comments below.

 We’d like to expand this page into more reasons that Google Ads harms businesses and wastes people’s time.
 Your feedback will help us to add to the reasons listed above.